 The Federal Emergency Management Agency (FEMA) prepares maps of the 100-year flood hazard area of U.S. communities.
-Areas within the 100-year flood hazard area are subject to 100-year flood, which means that in any given year, the risk of flooding in the designated area is 1 percent.
+Areas within the 100-year flood hazard area have a one percent risk of flooding in any given year.
 Maps are also available for 500-year floods, which mean that in any given year, the risk of flooding in the designated area is 0.2 percent.

-In some locations, FEMA also provides a measurement of base flood elevation for the 100-year flood, which is the minimum height of the flood waters during a 100-year event; base flood elevation is reported in feet above sea level.
+In some locations, FEMA also provides a measurement of base flood elevation for the 100-year flood, which is the minimum height of the flood waters during a 100-year event.
+Base flood elevation is reported in feet above sea level.
 Depth of flooding is determined by subtracting the land's height above sea level from the base flood elevation.
-Areas within the 100-year flood hazard area that are financed by Federally backed mortgages are subject to mandatory Federal insurance requirements and building standards to reduce flood damage.
+Areas within the 100-year flood hazard area that are financed by Federally-backed mortgages are subject to mandatory Federal insurance requirements and building standards to reduce flood damage.

 The northernmost portion of Menlo Park, including much of the area between State Route 84 and Highway 101, is within the 100-year floodplain subject to tidal flooding from San Francisco Bay.
 In addition, portions of Menlo Park between Middlefield Road and Highway 101 are within the 100-year floodplain due to overflow from San Francisquito Creek.
-Several reservoirs in the area present the remote risk of downstream inundation in the event of a dam failure as the result of an earthquake or other catastrophic event.
-According to the ABAG online dam failure inundation maps, portions of Menlo Park are within the Searsville and Searsville/Felt dam inundation zones.
-Flooding and dam inundation areas are shown on the maps on the following two pages.
+The LHMP identifies numerous critical facilities, including shelters, health facilities, safety and security facilities, communications facilities, energy facilities, hazardous materials locations, and transportation facilities throughout the city, as shown in the Critical Facilities maps in the following sections.
+A number of these facilities (Bedwell Bayfront Park Landfill and Gas Flare, and Chrysler Pump Station, and a Menlo Park Police Neighborhood Service Center) are located in areas identified as 100-year and 500-year flood hazard areas.